-On March 17th of this year, President Rodrigo Duterte of the Philippines mobilized the military to implement a strict quarantine to contain the coronavirus.
+On March 17th of 2020, President Rodrigo Duterte of the Philippines mobilized the military to implement a strict quarantine to contain the coronavirus.
 Within 24 hours, the entire country would be on lockdown and travel on highways and between counties would become strictly limited.

 I found out about this in a 3 am text message from my Chief Operating Officer, Craig.
 At around 7 am the military was already in the process of blocking traffic to and from the city.
 Working quickly, the SupportNinja team was able to deploy computer and internet hotspots to hundreds of employee homes.
 Within 48 hours, we were 96% up and running.